connorjnel/ztm-python-dev/03-python-basics-2/python-basics-2.md

 `break` - With the `break` statement we can stop the loop even if the while condition is true:
 `continue` - Stop current iteration, and continue with next iteration `pass` - Not very useful, basically can use as placeholder for incomplete loop

+## Developer Fundamentas - Good code

+Code is clean, follows best standards, easily readable Use comments to illustrate what expressions do or why it is written that way Predictability, keep it simple and makes sense, easily readable